Why Measure Oxygen?

 Analyzer Design – Things to Look For

-There are many different Oxygen Analyzers on the market, made and sold by different companies.
+There are many different O2 Analyzers on the market, made and sold by different companies.
 Though each one touts the benefits of the underlying measurement technology, it is important for the buyer to evaluate other keys areas of the design.

 Sample Handling Components

-For the sample gas to move from its source to the location inside the Analyzer for a reading, critical sample handling components must be installed along the sample gas path.
+For the sample gas to move from its source to the location inside the gas Analyzer for a reading, critical sample handling components must be installed along the sample gas path.
 Among these are the flow meter, metering valve, tubing and selector valve for gas flow.
-Some oxygen analyzers even include additional items, such as a pressure sensor and temperature transducer.
+Some analyzers even include additional items, such as a pressure sensor and temperature transducer.
 Any customer considering a purchase should ask these questions: “Does this Analyzer have everything that I need?
 Or do I have to purchase additional components to install with my Analyzer before I can start taking measurements?”

 compression fittings are prone to leaks.